Belgrade Serbia Travel Guide

 Knez Mihalova Street is the main pedestrianised walking street of Belgrade.
 Full of shops, cafes and restaurants it is good for both shopping and eating.

 Bombed Building From 1999 War

-In 1999 NATO bombed Belgrade in an effort to stop the Kosovo war.
+In 1999 NATO bombed Belgrade for 78 night in a row causing catastrophic damage.
 Today two bombed building that were once the Federal Ministry of Defence remain as both a memorial to those who died and a reminder of the horror of war.